dashingsoft/pyarmor/docs/questions.rst

    ModuleNotFoundError: No module named 'app.pytransform'

 This is not PyArmor's error, just Python can not find it.
-In this case, you need know Python how to import module/package, what's absolute import and relate import, you must know what it is ``sys.path``
+In this case, you need know Python how to import module/package, what's absolute import and relative import, you must know what's ``sys.path``

 https://docs.python.org/3.8/library/sys.html#sys.path